Hiring a summer nanny? Payroll and taxes, handled.See how →

 Use our household employer calculator to run the exact numbers for your situation and state.

-If you're paying your parent to care for your child under age 13 so that you (and your spouse, if married) can work, you may qualify for the Child and Dependent Care Credit on your tax return.
+If you pay your parent to care for your child under age 13 so you (and your spouse, if married) can work, you may claim the Child and Dependent Care Credit.
+It covers up to $3,000 in expenses for one child or $6,000 for two or more, at 20% to 50% depending on income — worth $600 to $3,000 back.
+This credit is available whether or not the wages were FICA-taxable.

-See our full guide to the childcare tax credit for the complete breakdown.
+See our full guide to the childcare tax credit for the breakdown.

 Dependent Care FSA